Our Lean Agile Formula for Digital Innovation Delivery

 - THEN this specific things happens

-So we automated it.
-Our meeting time dropped to 45 minutes or less.
+We automated the scoring process and our meeting time dropped to 45 minutes or less

 We built a Slack bot, /poker, that prompts each team member for their vote on a story, calculates the average, and moves on to the next story.
 The bot hides story scores until everyone has cast their estimate, so we don’t influence one another’s answers, then uncovers them with a /poker reveal.